Finding Climate Fixes in the Boundary Bay Marsh | The Tyee

 Restoring Fraser River estuary wetlands benefits animals as well as humans.

-The area is of “superlative importance,” Balk says.
+The area is of “superlative importance,” Balke says.
 It's a Ramsar Wetland of International Importance and the single most significant location in Canada for overwintering waterfowl, shorebirds and raptors, he says.

 Just ask any of the birding enthusiasts who flock to the Boundary Bay dike, armed with camera lenses as long as your arms and each with their own strategy to keep warm as they sit for hours in the blustery, exposed landscape.

 Two previous projects hauled logs out of the Boundary Bay marsh.
-Ducks Unlimited Canada helped with one in the 1980s and GCT Deltaport oversaw the other decade ago, Balk says.
+Ducks Unlimited Canada helped with one in the 1980s and GCT Deltaport oversaw the other decade ago, Balke says.

 In the '80s, the logs were piled together and burned on the beach.
-This time they'll be taken to the Surrey Biofuel Facility and turned into wood pellets to be burned to fuel the City of Merritt, Balk says.
+This time they'll be taken to the Surrey Biofuel Facility and turned into wood pellets to be burned to fuel the city of Merritt, Balke says.
 A similar process, but with less wasted energy.

 We also now know the marsh can re-seed itself to the point where you don't know what used to be covered with logs and what didn't, Stewart says.